 I needed to return some emails and finish a work project.
 I had clothes to put away and a dog to walk.
 I desperately wanted to check my texts.
 But I left my phone and my computer upstairs where I wouldn’t be tempted to check every few minutes or after every ding.

 And instead, I simply just stayed in the room with my kids.
 I puttered quietly in the kitchen and merely remained accessible.
-I tried to remain calm when the frustration erupted and gave a hug when the tears sprung and offered a little encouragement when one wanted to quit studying.
+I tried to remain calm when the emotions erupted and gave a hug when the tears sprung and offered a little encouragement and understanding when one wanted to quit studying.

-Sometimes I think that we put way too much pressure on our kids.
-And sometimes, I wonder if they could handle it better if we just stayed present with them when they need us the most–which might not be when we think.
+Sometimes I think that we put way too much pressure on our kids, especially during the teen years.
+And sometimes, I wonder if they could handle it better if we just stayed present with them when they need us the most—which might not be when we think.

 I don’t think it’s always that we expect so much of our kids.